pytorch/serve/examples/LLM/llama/chat_app/Readme.md

-# TorchServe Llama 2 Chatapp
+# TorchServe Llama Chatapp

-This is an example showing how to deploy a llama2 chat app using TorchServe.
+This is an example showing how to deploy a Llama chat app using TorchServe.
 We use [streamlit](https://github.com/streamlit/streamlit) to create the app

 We are using [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) in this example